 The Carbon Border Adjustment Mechanism is just around the corner.
 Importers of electricity, aluminium, cement, fertilizers, hydrogen, iron and steel to the EU will be charged a tax from 2026 for the greenhouse gas emissions that were created during production.

-Their counterparts inside the 27-member bloc already pay such a levy through the Emissions Trading System – EU ETS.
-It gives companies from third countries like the Western Balkans an advantage, which the EU intends to adjust through CBAM.
+Companies in the said sectors inside the 27-member bloc already pay such a levy through the Emissions Trading System – EU ETS.
+It gives their competitors from third countries like the Western Balkans an advantage, which the EU intends to adjust through CBAM.
 Within a few months, the authorities in Brussels are set to publish more detailed rules.
-In any case, the affected exporters are obligated already from October 1 to measure and report their emissions on a quarterly basis.
+In any case, the affected exporters are obligated already from October 1 to measure their emissions and send data to their clients inside the EU, the importers, who report on a quarterly basis.

 If third countries, including the Western Balkans, roll out their own emissions trading schemes, they will avoid the EU’s carbon border tax and keep the revenues for their own decarbonization projects